 In connection with the execution and delivery of the merger agreement, the directors and executive officers of Guaranty entered into an affiliate agreement with Union under which these individuals agreed to vote all of their shares in favor of the merger agreement.
-As of January 22, 2004, these individuals owned shares of Guaranty common stock representing approximately 20.6% of the outstanding common shares of Guaranty.
+As of March 1, 2004, these individuals owned shares of Guaranty common stock representing approximately 20.48% of the outstanding common shares of Guaranty entitled to vote on the merger.